knav33n/knav33n/README.md

 Hi 👋 My name is Naveen
 =======================

-Javascript Developer( React | Node ) keen on hopping into Devops
+I am a Javascript Developer( React | Node ) keen on hopping into Devops
 ----------------------------------------------------------------

 * 🌍  I'm based in Bengaluru